-Strains and sprains are a more common types of injury followed by fractures in the lower extremities.
+Strains and sprains are more common types of injury followed by fractures in the lower extremities.
 Statistics show that the most injured part in the young population between the age of 12 to 19 is their feet or ankles being 33%, which is double the proportion reported by seniors at 14%.

 The leading causes of injuries were falls and overexertion, with falls being the most common cause of injuries.
-With 50% of injuries are among adolescents following a fall, while among adults, this amount is even higher 63%.
+With 50% of injuries are among adolescents following a fall, while among adults, this amount is even higher at 63%.
 Sports-related injuries were mainly caused by falls and accounted for three in five falls.

 A lateral ankle sprain, commonly addressed as an ankle sprain, is a common condition seen in outpatient physiotherapy clinics.
-Clients presenting with acute ankle sprains have swelling, pain on weight-bearing, lack of movement in the talocrural joint.
+Clients presenting with acute ankle sprains have swelling, pain on weight-bearing, and lack of movement in the talocrural joint.

 A lateral ankle sprain usually occurs with incorrect placement of the foot with the ankle and foot in an inverted position during the initial point of contact, placing the ankle in a more vulnerable position.

 An ankle sprain is a common injury sustained by individuals participating in recreational sports and physical activities.

 A previous history of Ankle Sprain – In a study based on risk factors for ligament sprain among active university students de Noronha et. reported that the participants with a history of the previous sprain were twice as likely to have a subsequent sprain.
 Sprained ligaments have the highest re-injury rates of all lower limb soft tissue injuries, with a double-fold increased risk of re-injury within one year.

 - Decreased strength of the ankle and leg muscles may increase the risk of sustaining a sprain

 - Impairments in postural balance

 - Not enough warming up and stretching before sports, activities, and exercises

-- Participation in certain sports is associated with an increased risk of sustaining a lateral ligament sprain, most common being from men’s basketball, women’s basketball, women’s soccer, and women’s lacrosse.
+- Participation in certain sports is associated with an increased risk of sustaining a lateral ligament sprain, the most common being in men’s basketball, women’s basketball, women’s soccer, and women’s lacrosse.
 (Roos et al.)